Data Processing

 This data includes user account data, such as email addresses, names, and entitlements.

-This data is stored in the tenant's Metadata Database, unless a customer has opted to use an external identity provider.
+This data is stored in the tenant's Metadata Database, unless an organization has opted to use an external identity provider.

 This data includes column names, tags, free-text descriptions of columns, and health check results, such as row counts and high cardinality checks.
 Additionally, this data source metadata may include the schema, column data types, and information about the host.